Have a Question?

 Who represents you?

-Tea Lane Associates practices designated agency.
+At Tea Lane Associates, we practice designated agency.
 This means that one Tea Lane agent may represent the buyer while another represents the seller in the same real estate transaction.
 This is different from the traditional model for real estate firms in Massachusetts.
 In the traditional model, when a buyer’s agent and seller’s agent in the same office find themselves in the same real estate transaction, their roles automatically become that of dual agents.

 Tea Lane has chosen the designated agency model to provide maximum support and advocacy for both buyer and seller and minimize the occasions for dual agency within our firm.
 We operate with strict confidentiality so both parties are assured that their interests are protected.